Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

 \section{Landmark-based ISLR Framework}

-The landmark-based ISLR pipeline is illustrated in Figure \ref{fig:pipeline}.
-The input sample is a video sequence associated with a single sign.
-Each RGB frame of the video is processed individually to detect body landmarks.
-This procedure relies on the MediaPipe Holistic model \citep{lugaresi2019mediapipe}, which combines pose, face, and hand markers into a unified full-body estimation.
-The detected landmark points are organized into a CSV file, where the columns represent the $x$/$y$ normalized coordinates of each specific point, and the rows represent the temporal sequence.

-A subset of the detected landmarks (i.e., columns of the CSV file) is selected according to a predefined strategy.
-Due to noise in the landmark detection process, several missing points can be observed in the CSV file.
-To address this issue, we applied spline-based interpolation to impute the missing points.
-This approach shortens detection gaps, yielding temporally continuous trajectories for each point.
-The processed landmarks are subsequently converted into a 2-D skeleton image representation \citep{memmesheimer2022skeleton}, which compactly encodes the spatial structure and temporal dynamics of the landmarks.
-Finally, the image is resized to \(224\times224\) and fed into a CNN (ResNet-18), which outputs the sign label based on the highest probability.
+The ISLR framework is illustrated in Figure \ref{fig:pipeline}.
+The input is a video sequence comprising a single sign.
+Body landmarks are extracted from each RGB frame using the MediaPipe Holistic model \cite{lugaresi2019mediapipe}, which combines pose, face, and hand markers into a unified full-body estimation.
+The landmarks are organized into a CSV file, where an even/odd column represents the $x$/$y$ normalized coordinate of a particular landmark, whereas the rows represent the temporal sequence.
+A subset of the detected landmarks is selected according to a predefined strategy.
+To impute missing points resulting from noisy detection, we apply spline-based interpolation, modeling temporally continuous trajectories for each point.
+The processed landmarks are then converted into a 2-D skeleton image representation \cite{memmesheimer2022skeleton}, which encodes the spatial structure and temporal dynamics of the landmarks.
+Finally, the image is resized to \(224\times224\) and fed into a 2-D CNN, which outputs the highest-probability sign.

-The following subsections detail each stage of the pipeline: landmark extraction, landmark subset selection, imputation, image encoding, and the training process used to deploy the classification model.
+The following sections detail the landmark extraction, landmark subset selection, imputation, image encoding, and the training process to deploy the classification model.